kofigyan/SoronkoStepper/README.md

         ssv_maxStepperNumber  => Maximum stepper number.
 Must be one of the following constant values : one , two , three , four .
         Related method : setMaxStepperNumber(StepperNumber)

-        ssv_stepperBackgroundColor  => State background color.
+        ssv_stepperBackgroundColor  => Stepper background color.
 Should be a color value.
 Possible forms are "#rgb", "#argb", "#rrggbb", or "#aarrggbb".
         Related method : stepperBackgroundColor(int)

-        ssv_stepperForegroundColor  => State foreground color.
+        ssv_stepperForegroundColor  => Stepper foreground color.
 Should be a color value.
 Possible forms are "#rgb", "#argb", "#rrggbb", or "#aarrggbb".
         Related method : stepperForegroundColor(int)

-        ssv_stepperNumberBackgroundColor => State number background color.
+        ssv_stepperNumberBackgroundColor => Stepper number background color.
 Should be a color value.
 Possible forms are "#rgb", "#argb", "#rrggbb", or "#aarrggbb".
         Related method : stepperNumberBackgroundColor(int)

-        ssv_stepperNumberForegroundColor => State number foreground color.
+        ssv_stepperNumberForegroundColor => Stepper number foreground color.
 Should be a color value.
 Possible forms are "#rgb", "#argb", "#rrggbb", or "#aarrggbb".
         Related method : stepperNumberForegroundColor(int)

-        ssv_currentStepperDescriptionColor => Current state description color.
+        ssv_currentStepperDescriptionColor => Current stepper description color.
 Should be a color value.
 Possible forms are "#rgb", "#argb", "#rrggbb", or "#aarrggbb".
         Related method : currentStepperDescriptionColor(int)

-        ssv_stepperDescriptionColor => State description color.
+        ssv_stepperDescriptionColor => Stepper description color.
 Should be a color value.
 Possible forms are "#rgb", "#argb", "#rrggbb", or "#aarrggbb".
         Related method : stepperDescriptionColor(int)

-        ssv_stepperSize => State size .
+        ssv_stepperSize => Stepper size .
 Must be a dimension value with preferrable unit of dp eg. 25dp Related method : stepperSize(float)

-        ssv_stepperTextSize => State text(number) size .
+        ssv_stepperTextSize => Stepper text(number) size .
 Must be a dimension value with preferrable unit of sp eg. 15sp Related method : stepperNumberTextSize(float)

-        ssv_stepperDescriptionSize => State description size .
-Must be a dimension value with preferrable unit of dp eg. 20dp Related method : stepperDescriptionSize(Int)
+        ssv_stepperDescriptionSize => Stepper description size .
+Must be a dimension value with preferrable unit of dp eg. 20dp
+        Related method : stepperDescriptionSize(Int)

-        ssv_checkStepperCompleted => Check completed states .
+        ssv_checkStepperCompleted => Check completed steppers .
 Must be a boolean value,either "true" or "false" Related method : checkStepperCompleted(Boolean)

-        ssv_animationStartDelay => State joining line animation start delay .
+        ssv_animationStartDelay => Stepper joining line animation start delay .
 Must be an integer value eg. "500" , "1000" , "2000" , "5000" , "10000" etc
         Related method : animStartDelay(int)